Summer Staff Job Description

 Purpose and General Description of Job:

-Counselors are responsible for the care of their campers from the time campers arrive at camp until they depart.
+Summer staff are responsible for the care of their campers from the time campers arrive at camp until they depart.
 This care includes all aspects of the camper’s physical, emotional, and spiritual well-being.

-Counselors will be assigned a specific group of campers each week.
+Summer staff will be assigned a specific group of campers each week.
 Standard age level ratios will determine the number of campers.

 Specific Duties: